You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 These are the main categories where your approach may diverge, so scroll down to the parts that apply to you below:

 If it’s been more than a few years since law school or your last attempt: Count yourself as if you’re a first timer.
+Things may have changed since last being exposed to the materials.
+You may have forgotten a lot of it.
 You’ll probably have more time than a typical first timer since you’re not beginning your prep right after graduation.
-Still, try not to go over the 4-month maximum, and use the extra time to strategize your approach to bar prep, prepare materials, etc. rather than too much substantive studying at first.
+Still, try not to go over the 4/5-month maximum, and use the extra time to strategize your approach to bar prep, prepare materials, etc. rather than too much substantive studying at first.

 If you’re a first timer

-You probably have about 10 weeks in May-July (or more if you’re taking the February bar), starting right after graduation and a series of finals.
+You likely have about 10 weeks in May-July (or more if you’re taking the February bar), starting right after graduation and a series of finals.

-Unfortunately, 10 weeks don’t give you a ton of time.
+Unfortunately, 10 weeks don’t give you a ton of time, or at least an ideal amount of time.
 First timers and those who have other responsibilities like work or family are usually in a time crunch.

-That said, you may benefit from spending extra time spent trying to understand the issues, the rules, how your particular exam is structured, and what the mechanics are.
+You may also benefit from some extra time spent trying to understand not just the rule (and issues) but also how your particular exam is structured and what the mechanics are.
+It’s not just about knowing the substance but also the game itself.
 As a first timer, you may not necessarily know the procedures.
-It’s not just about knowing the substance but also the game itself.

 If you’re taking a commercial prep course, it can give you some structure.
-Review their study schedule, and be sure it makes sense to you.
-And use it properly so you’re learning.
-If you’re taking a bar review course, I talk about how to best utilize your course for learning.
+Look at their study schedule, and be sure it makes sense to you.
+And use it properly so you’re learning and not just “studying.”
+Here’s how to best utilize your course for learning.

-It can be scary to deviate from the study plan your course gave you when things are coming at you full speed, but always be willing to tweak it to fit your needs.
+It can feel scary to deviate from The Plan your course gave you when things are coming at you full speed, but always be willing to tweak things to fit your needs.
+The course is just one tool in your arsenal for YOU use to use; don’t cater to it.

 If you’ve taken the bar exam before